KV Pharmaceutical: Background

-KV was founded by Bob Keith & Victor Hermelin in 1942 who ran the company until 1975, when he was replaced by his son Marc.
-Marc Hermelin was ousted in 2008 when an FDA inspection took place.
-The following year KV convicted of felony charges for the "making, marketing, and distribution of adulterated and unapproved drugs" was shut down by the Food and Drug Administration (FDA).
-After a proxy fight, M. Hermelin returned to the company's board.
+KV was founded by Bob Keith and Victor Hermelin in 1942 who ran the company until 1975, when he was replaced by his son Marc.
+Marc Hermelin was ousted in 2008 when a Food and Drug Administration (FDA) inspection took place.
+The following year KV, convicted of felony charges for the "making, marketing, and distribution of adulterated and unapproved drugs", was shut down by the FDA.
+After a proxy fight, Marc Hermelin returned to the company's board.
 Between 2008 and 2010, KV lost three-quarters of its workforce, down to 350.
 KV was reapproved for manufacturing drugs in 2010, while its Ethex manufacturing subsidiary was sold.

-Rather than developing new molecular entities, KV researches different modes of drug delivery.
-It developed bioadhesive drug delivery where molecules adhere to wet sites such as a mucosa (example Clindesse), and is investigating quick-dissolving and controlled-release drug venues.
+Rather than developing new molecular entities, KV focused on unusual modes of drug delivery.

 Makena pricing controversy

-In February 2011, U.S. Food and Drug Administration (FDA) granted approval to KV for "Makena" (hydroxyprogesterone caproate or OHPC) for the prevention of premature birth in women with a single fetus of less than 37 weeks gestation who had at least one previous preterm birth.
+In February 2011, the FDA granted approval to KV for "Makena" (hydroxyprogesterone caproate or OHPC) for the prevention of premature birth in women with a single fetus of less than 37 weeks gestation who had at least one previous preterm birth.
 For many years, however, OHPC had been available and used by obstetricians "off label".
-Prior to the release of Makena, the drug was compounded by pharmacies for $15, or less, per injection.
+Before the release of Makena, the drug was compounded by pharmacies for $15, or less, per injection.
 Typically 15 to 20 injections are given over a treatment course, costing a total of $225 to $300.
 With the FDA approval of Makena as an orphan drug, KV received the exclusive right to sell the drug for seven years.
 KV boosted its price by a factor of 100, to $1,500 per injection, or about $25,000 per treatment.